nanasysim/assignment-1/README.md

 ## 6. Configure Cloud-Init
 ### What is Cloud-Init?
 * Multi-distribution package that handles early initialization of a cloud instance
-* Supports a variety of cloud providers, including DigitalOcean
 * Enables you to configure your Droplet during its first boot
-* Automates the process of setting up your Droplet with user data, scripts, and other configurations
+* Automates the process of setting up your Droplet with user data, scripts, install packages, and other configurations

 ### Why use Cloud-Init?
 * Automates the configuration of your Droplet
-* Saves time by setting up your Droplet with user data, scripts, and other configurations
+* Saves time by setting up your Droplet

 Now let's configure Cloud-Init for your Droplet.